BBC Two: Rejuvenation in the 1990s

+Recent years

+The channel as of 2024 lacked popular programming; from the start of 2023 to April 2024, the most popular programmes from the channel on the BBC iPlayer were four individual episodes of Only Connect, four from the 43rd season of Antiques Roadshow and two from The Traitors Uncloaked, a spin-off talk show of the BBC One reality show.
+In the same period, the channel aired Flog It! repeats over 400 times.
+It also started airing shows commissioned for the UKTV network.

 Technological advancements

 Unlike BBC1 and ITV, BBC2 was broadcast only on the 625-line UHF system, so was not available to viewers still using sets only capable of receiving the 405-line VHF system.
 This created a market for dual standard receivers which could switch between the two systems.
 Set manufacturers increased production of UHF sets in anticipation of a large market demand for the new BBC2, but the market did not materialise.

 The early technical problems, which included being unable to transmit US-recorded videotapes due to a lack of system conversion from the US NTSC system, were resolved by a committee headed by James Redmond, although this problem was not unique to BBC2.

 On 1 July 1967, during the Wimbledon Championships, BBC2 became the first channel in Europe to begin regular broadcasts in colour, using the PAL system.
 The thirteen-part series Civilisation (1969) was created as a celebration of two millennia of western art and culture to showpiece the new colour technology.
 BBC1 and ITV later joined BBC2 on 625-line UHF band but continued to simulcast on 405-line VHF until 1985.
 BBC1 and ITV simultaneously introduced PAL colour on UHF on 15 November 1969, although they both had broadcast some programmes in colour "unofficially" since September 1969.

 In 1979, the station's adoption of the first computer-generated channel identification (ident) in Britain, with its use of the double striped, orange '2' logo, heralded the start of computer-generated logos.
 The ident, created in-house by BBC engineers, lasted until March 1986.

 As the switch to digital-only terrestrial transmission progressed, BBC Two was (in each region in turn) the first analogue TV channel to be replaced with the BBC multiplex, at first four, then two weeks ahead of the other four channels.
 This was required for those relay transmitters that had no current Freeview service giving viewers time to purchase the equipment unless they had already selected a satellite or cable service.
 The last region for BBC Two to end on analogue terrestrial television was Northern Ireland on 10 October 2012.

 At the 2012 Edinburgh International Television Festival, BBC Two was named "Terrestrial Channel of the Year".

 A high-definition simulcast of BBC Two began broadcasting on 26 March 2013, replacing the standalone BBC HD channel.
 As of 29 November 2018, there are three variations of BBC Two HD (Wales, Northern Ireland, and England).